samvera/browse-everything/README.md

 If you prefer not to use the generator, or need info on how to set up providers in the browse_everything_providers.yml, use the info on [Configuring browse-everything](https://github.com/samvera/browse-everything/wiki/Configuring-browse-everything).

-Browse-everything depends on bootstrap, it can work with bootstrap 3 or bootstrap 4.
+Browse-everything depends on bootstrap, it can work with bootstrap 3, 4, or 5.

 ### CSS

 **For bootstrap3 support**, your app should include the [bootstrap-sass](https://github.com/twbs/bootstrap-sass) gem in it's Gemfile, and following the install directions for bootstrap-sass, should have `@import 'bootstrap-sprockets'` and `@import 'bootstrap'` in it's application.scss.
 After those lines, add `@import "browse_everything/browse_everything_bootstrap3";` to your application.scss.

 **For bootstrap4 support**, your app should include the [bootstrap](https://github.com/twbs/bootstrap-rubygem) gem in it's Gemfile, and following the install directions for that gem should have `@import "bootstrap";` in it's application.scss.
 After that line, add `@import 'browse_everything/browse_everything_bootstrap4'` to your application.scss.

+**For bootstrap5 support**, your app should include the [bootstrap](https://github.com/twbs/bootstrap-rubygem) gem in it's Gemfile, and following the install directions for that gem should have `@import "bootstrap";` in it's application.scss.
+After that line, add `@import 'browse_everything/browse_everything_bootstrap5'` to your application.scss.

 ### Javascript